What Is the EU-US Data Privacy Framework (DPF) Program?

 An adequacy decision is a formal process by the European Commission denoting that a third country or international organization can adequately protect personal information from individuals in the EU, EEA, U.K., and Switzerland.

-The GDPR — the data protection law that protects individuals in the EU and EEA and shaped the U.K. GDPR and the Swiss FDPA — requires an adequacy decision for international transfers to take place without requiring further approval from a governing authority.
+The General Data Protection Regulation (GDPR) requires an adequacy decision for international transfers to take place without further approval from a governing authority.

 Who Does the Data Privacy Framework Program Affect?